-8 Case C-66/85, Deborah Lawrie-Blum v Land Baden-Württemberg, ECLI:EU:C:1986:284; Case C-428/09, Union Syndicale Solidaires Isère y Premier ministre and Others, ECLI:EU:C:2010:612; Case C-229/14, Ender Balkaya v Kiesel Abbruch- und Recycling Technik GmbH, ECLI:EU:C:2015:455; Case C-413/13, FNV Kunsten Informatie en Media v Staat der Nederlanden, ECLI:EU:C:2014:2411; Case C-216/15, Betriebsrat der Ruhrlandklinik gGmbH v Ruhrlandklinik gGmbH, ECLI:EU:C:2016:883; Case C-658/18, UX v Governo della Repubblica italiana, ECLI:EU:C:2020:572.
+Case C-66/85, Deborah Lawrie-Blum v Land Baden-Württemberg, ECLI:EU:C:1986:284; Case C-428/09, Union Syndicale Solidaires Isère v Premier ministre and Others, ECLI:EU:C:2010:612; Case C-229/14, Ender Balkaya v Kiesel Abbruch- und Recycling Technik GmbH, ECLI:EU:C:2015:455; Case C-413/13, FNV Kunsten Informatie en Media v Staat der Nederlanden, ECLI:EU:C:2014:2411; Case C-216/15, Betriebsrat der Ruhrlandklinik gGmbH v Ruhrlandklinik gGmbH, ECLI:EU:C:2016:883; Case C-658/18, UX v Governo della Repubblica italiana, ECLI:EU:C:2020:572.

-- The principle of equal pay for equal work or work of equal value for women and men should be respected with regard to wage or salary and any other consideration, whether in cash or in kind, which the workers receive directly or indirectly, in respect of their employment from their employer.
+- other consideration, whether in cash or in kind, which the workers receive directly or indirectly, in respect of their employment from their employer.
 In line with the case-law of the Court9, the concept of 'pay' should comprise not only salary, but also complementary or variable components of the pay.
 Under complementary or variable components, any benefits in addition to the ordinary basic or minimum wage, which the worker receives directly or indirectly, whether in cash or in kind, should be taken into account.
 These may include but are not limited to bonuses, overtime compensation, travel facilities, [...] housing allowances, compensation for attending training, payments in case of dismissal, statutory sick pay, statutory required compensation and occupational pensions.
-It should include all elements of remuneration due by law, [...] collective agreement and/or practice in force in each Member State. - (13a) new Member States are not obliged to set up new bodies for the purpose of this

-Directive.
-Tasks deriving from the Directive may be confered to the establised bodies, including social partners, in accordance with the national law and/or practice. - (13b) new In order to protect workers and to address a fear of victimisation, workers may be represented by a representative.
+It should include all elements of remuneration due by law, [...]collective agreement and/or practice in force in each Member State. - (13a) (new) Member States should not be obliged to set up new bodies for the purpose of this Directive.
+Tasks deriving from the Directive may be conferred to the established bodies, including social partners, in accordance with the national law and/or practice. - (13b) (new) In order to protect workers and to address a fear of victimisation in the application of the principle of equal pay, workers should be able to be represented by a representative of their choice.
 Member States should have a possibility to take into account national circumstances and different roles concerning workers' representation.